Prevalence of rabies: France

 In 2019, a patient in the Nouvelle-Aquitaine region of France died of rabies believed to have been transmitted by a bat.
 This was the first death due to bat transmitted rabies in mainland France and the first case of rabies contracted in mainland France since 1924.
 There have been recent cases of death due to rabies in France after French tourists have contracted the disease abroad.
 In 2014, a man died of rabies in France after he had visited Mali.
 In 2017, a ten-year-old child died in France after contracting rabies in Sri Lanka.
 In 2023, a woman died of rabies in France after being bitten by a cat in Morocco.
+In 2025, a man died of rabies in Perpignan after returning from a trip to Maghreb.

 Ireland

 In 1897 the Disease of Animals Act included provisions to prevent the spread of rabies throughout Ireland.
 There have been no indigenous cases reported since 1903.
 In 2009, four people in Dublin received rabies vaccination therapy after being bitten by an imported kitten, although subsequent examination of the kitten yielded a negative result for rabies.